Danielvdvelde21/llm-enhanced-ml-pipelines/README.md

 To trigger an automatic download of the RealESRGAN weights, modify the following line in the relevant image upscaling script:

 model.load_weights('weights/RealESRGAN_x4.pth', download=False)

 Change it to:

 model.load_weights('weights/RealESRGAN_x4.pth', download=True)

-This only needs to be done once.
+This only needs to be done (run) once.

 Running the Experiments: